 The ruling states that any Tennessee resident whose driving privileges have been suspended solely for unpaid court costs can have said privileges reinstated immediately.
 If your suspension is related to prior offenses or revocations, then you can contact the Department of Safety to determine reinstatement eligibility.

-While this ruling is being appealed by The State of Tennessee, the criminal defense attorneys at The Chiozza Law Firm strongly recommend you contact us to discuss your rights and options in securing a valid driver’s license.
+The criminal defense attorneys at The Chiozza Law Firm strongly recommend you contact us to discuss your rights and options in securing a valid driver’s license.
 If you qualify, this is a wonderful opportunity to get back on your feet and obtain a valid driver’s license.
-GET MY TENNESSEE DRIVER’S LICENSE REINSTATED

 HOW CAN I REPAY COURT COSTS?

 If you have questions about your license in general, and you are in Memphis, we recommend you also call the Drive While You Pay and Amnesty Program run by the Memphis City Court Clerk.
 They can be reached at 901-636-3405 or online.
+This allows you to pay a down payment and a portion of what you owe on a payment plan in exchange for getting your license reinstated.
 For those outside the Mid-South area, we recommend you explore your reinstatement options here as outlined by www.DMV.org.

 The Chiozza Law Firm has had the privilege and honor of representing clients in every type of legal matter.
 We take pride in knowing that one of our attorneys is willing to assist with everything from a simple speeding ticket to complex product liability claims.

 Call 901-526-9494 to speak with an attorney or feel free to drop by our office, conveniently located in the heart of downtown Memphis.
-No appointment is necessary and all consultations and confidential and free of charge.
+No appointment is necessary, and all consultations are confidential and free of charge.